inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 This function is very useful for drawing regular shapes such as buildings.
 After you draw an area, this function will reshape it to have square corners.
-This feature is most useful for other regularly shaped features, such as tennis courts, or landuse areas (Using the Building Plugin, which is explained below, might be easier for buildings).
+This feature is most useful for other regularly shaped features, such as tennis courts or landuse areas (Using the Building Plugin, which is explained below, might be easier for buildings).